jnuho/simpledl/README.md

 ### Prerequisite for microsservices

 - [CORS issue](#https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
+	- when a web application tries to make a request to a server that’s on a different domain, protocol, or port, it encounters a CORS (Cross-Origin Resource Sharing) issue

 ```
 For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
 For example, fetch() and XMLHttpRequest follow the same-origin policy.